multiprocessio/multiprocess.io/site/blog/2022-06-11-year-in-review.md

 app, and building a community of like-minded hackers.

 The hard parts were the initial slowness of building a community and project and user group from nothing.
+Every single time I reached a milestone it immediately felt like the new normal and wasn't good enough.

-And I missed working on a team, the entire time.
+I missed working on a team, the entire time.
 The Discord and Meetup groups helped eventually.

-There's also a great feeling of working with paying customers and not (yet) having a product I sold, I didn't have that.
+And there's also a great reward of successfully working with paying customers.
+Not (yet) having a product I sold, I got no such reward.

 Credit where due, I would not have been able to go this long without my extremely supportive wife.
 While we agreed for me to take some time